adrieltan1/adrieltan1.github.io/index.md

 I'm Adriel and this is my little space on the web :)

+Currently a CS student.
+Makes videos on the internet.
+Projects are fun.

 Remember to put something more **descriptive** here in the future....

 Meanwhile, check out the other things I do on the internet :)